microsoft/azurelinux-tutorials/build-in-container/README.md

 # Build-in-container
-The build-in-container tool provides a developer tool to quickly build Mariner packages and images.
+The build-in-container tool provides a developer tool to quickly build Mariner packages.
 It is easy-to-use, and distribution and platform agnostic.
 It sets up a build environment in an expedient manner using a container.

 Please install docker on your system before using the tool.